Land registration (Scots law): (C) Acceptance of a registrable deed

-Where the Keeper is satisfied the relevant conditions (above) are met, she must accept the application.
+Where the Keeper is satisfied the relevant conditions are met, the application must be accepted.
 The Keeper must then update the Title Sheet of the property to reflect the accepted registrable deed.
+Applications are dealt with based on date of application.
 The date of registration in the Title Sheet will be backdated to the date of application.
-Applications are dealt with based on date of application.
-The Keeper must inform the applicant, the granter of the deed and any other person she considers appropriate.
+The Keeper must inform the applicant, the granter of the deed, and any other person considered appropriate.